-The numeric results of such tests, or metrics, provide insights into whether your app has a good chance of success whatsoever.
-Overall, game concept testing is a data-driven approach to launching games and a viable instrument to continuously improve your marketing message.
+The numeric results of such game concept tests, or metrics, provide insights into whether your app has a good chance of success whatsoever.
+Overall, successful game concept test is a data-driven approach to launching games and a viable instrument to continuously improve your marketing message.

 Now let’s dig deeper into…

-The best thing about game concept testing is that it saves you a good deal of time, money and other resources for the development.
-On the pre-launch stage, you get data-driven insights into how the audience would respond to your game in total or to the new feature.
+The best thing about game concept test is that it saves you a good deal of time, money and other resources for the development.
+On the pre-launch stage, you get data-driven insights into how the target audience would respond to your game in total or to the new feature.

 You can start with A/B testing the game subcategory to answer the question “Should I develop a card game or a puzzle game?”
 This is the most general thing you can A/B test.

-Additionally, game publishers can compare a few mobile game concepts that they are considering and select the most well-performing one.
-You can also choose between a few positioning strategies or understand the most well-performing audience, like should it be a game for kids or adults, etc.
+Additionally, mobile game publishers can compare a few mobile game concepts that they are considering and select the most well-performing one.
+You can also choose between a few positioning strategies or identify the most well-performing audience, like should it be a mobile game for kids or adults, etc.

-Overall, there are two major applications for game concept testing.
+Overall, there are two major applications for game concept test.

 Theme testing can be done early on, at the prototyping stage of the game development when you are figuring out what type of game you should be creating.